SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 be achieved with proprietary technology stacks, but requires complete openness.
-This is exactly what we are working on in the Sovereign Cloud Stack project and see the combination with other free technologies from the Gaia-X environment (and in the future IPCEI-CIS) such as GXFS as an attractive combination for companies to provide federated, interoperable and completely sovereign services for their own use or for third parties.
+This is exactly what we are working on in the Sovereign Cloud Stack project and see the combination with other free technologies from the Gaia-X environment (and in the future the planned IPCEI-CIS) such as GXFS as an attractive combination for companies to provide federated, interoperable and completely sovereign services for their own use or for third parties.